AkillerKavinda/HR-Data-Analysis-Project/README.md

 1. The gender breakdown shows a balanced workforce: ~8.9K male, ~8K female, and 481 non-conforming employees.

-2. The race/ethnicity breakdown is predominantly White, followed by Two or More Races, and Black or Afriacan American.
+2. The race/ethnicity breakdown is predominantly White, followed by Two or More Races, and Black or African American.

 3. Most employees are aged between 35 - 44.